jhaber-zz/archive/README.md

 If you have questions, exciting ideas or comments, or want to congratulate me on something, do email me at jhaber@berkeley.edu.
 Thanks!

+## Visual examples
-Preliminary visual showing charter school density by state in 2014:
+Charter school density by state in 2014-15 school year:

 ![Charter school density by state 2014](data/charters_map_alpha.png)

-Another early-stage visual showing charter school philosophy with community income in 2018:
+Charter school philosophy and community income in SF Bay Area 2018:

 ![Charter school philosophy and community income in SF Bay Area 2018](data/SF_charters_phil_income.png)